-Using the DBMS_LOB.LOADFROMFILE() Procedure in the DBMS_LOB Package a BLOB, as well as complete BLOBs.
+Using the DBMS_LOB.LOADFROMFILE() Procedure in the DBMS_LOB Package

+The DBMS_LOB package provides subprograms to operate on BLOBs, CLOBs, NCLOBs, BFILEs, and temporary LOBs.
+You can use the DBMS_LOB package for access and manipulation of specific parts of an interMedia column object containing a BLOB, as well as complete BLOBs.
 DBMS_LOB can read as well as modify BLOBs, CLOBs, and NCLOBs, and provides read-only operations for BFILEs.
 The majority of the LOB operations are provided by this package.